Recoskie/Fl64/README.md

 ## What is FL64.

-FL64 is an library allowing javascript to.<br />
+FL64 is an library that is designed to push the limits of calculating numbers and pushes the limits of arithmetic.
+It also extends the double precision floating point number format allowing javascript to.<br />

 * Split numbers into parts, or find the pattern to any number.<br />